-In order to track pupils' progress and to check on their retention of previous learning, pupils are formally assessed three times each year.
-Following these assessements, and in light of their day-to-day responses, teachers make a judgement on a pupil's performance against age-related expectations.
-These judements are:
+Additionally, in order to track pupils' progress their retention of previous learning, pupils are formally assessed three times each year in reading, writing and mathematics.
+Following these assessments, and in light of their day-to-day responses, teachers make a judgement on a pupil's performance against age-related expectations.
+These judgements are:

-- Working towards age-related expectations.
-This judgement is awarded where children are unlikley to satisfy the demands of their age-related expectations by the end of the academic school year.
+- Working towards age-related expectations: this judgement is awarded where children are unlikely to satisfy the demands of their age-related expectations by the end of the academic school year.
 At times, children who are working towards age-related expectations may receive additional support through a specific intervention or through in-class group support with teachers or teaching assistants.
-Where children's performance is significantly below that of age related expectations, external professionals may assist in investigating whether the child has any specific barriers to learning which may inform future practice.
+Where children's performance is significantly below that of age-related expectations, external professionals may assist in investigating whether the child has any specific barriers to learning which may inform future practice.

-- Working beyond age-related expectations: Pupils who are awarded this judgement are consistenly performing above the expectations of a child of their age.
-They show greater flair in their work and can utilise a range of different features with great precision.
+- Working at greater depth within age-related expectations: pupils who are awarded this judgement are consistently performing above the expectations of a child of their age.
+They may show greater flair in their work, utilise a range of different features with great precision or demonstrate that they can apply key concepts in a broader range of contexts.
 Few children nationally will be working at this level.

 As a requirement of the National Curriculum, Year 2 and Year 6 pupils take their end of key stage SATs in May of each year.
-These tests provide the data which is then verified and used in national comparisons.
+There are also specific checks of phonics for Year 1 children and multiplication tables for Year 4 children.
+Most of these tests provide data for national comparisons.
 The complete set of statutory tests are: